tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 ```

-The most of softwares used in the pipeline is installed by conda or excuted in wrapper.
+Most software used in the pipeline is installed by conda or excuted in wrapper.
-Only exception is the phantompeak, the software used for estimating the fragment length that can be used by MACS2.
+Only exceptions are phantompeak, the software used for estimating the fragment length that can be used by MACS2, and the bioepic python package.
-Phantompeak tools is included as a separate software.
+Both are included as separate software.

 For running the pipeline on your bam files, we recommend to run the pipeline from a different location than pipeline path, like below: